 - Height: 6'1" (variable since he's a shape-shifter)

 - Eyes: Brown

 Ultimate Universe (Earth-1610)

 Sandman of the Ultimate universe is a villain of Spider-Man.
 His birth name is Flint Marko and is one of the failed experiments of industrialist Justin Hammer to recreate the Super Soldier Serum.
+The experiment turned his mode into a mud-like Clay and gave him the ability to shapeshift.
 After Hammer is killed by Doctor Octopus, agents of SHIELD are going to confiscate all of Justin's experiment and Flint uses this as an opportunity to escape.
 He wrecked havoc in New Jersey, but was defeated by Spider-Man and captured by SHIELD.
 In prison, he met the Green Goblin, Doc Ock, Electro and Kraven The Hunter.
 They all broke free and kidnapped Spider-Man and forced him to join them and form the Ultimate Six.
 In an attack in the White House, Sandman was defeated by Iron Man.
 Sandman was later sealed in separate jars and kept frozen to prevent him to forming again by SHIELD.